Temp Mail for Travel: Grab Flight Deals & Hotel Alerts Without Inbox Chaos

 When a Travel Deal Justifies a Permanent Address

 There are cases where a travel-related account warrants a legitimate email address, such as premium fare subscriptions, complex round-the-world booking services, or multi-year lounge membership programs.
-Suppose an account becomes an integral part of your travel routine, rather than a one-off experiment.
-In that case, it is usually safer to migrate it from a temporary email address to your primary inbox or a stable secondary address.
+If an account becomes an integral part of your travel routine rather than a one-off experiment, it is usually safer to migrate it from a temporary email address to your primary inbox or a stable secondary address.

-For inspiration on how to structure "one-off sign-ups that should never spam you again," the approach used for ebooks and educational freebies in the reusable temp mail playbook for zero spam downloads translates almost directly to travel newsletters and fare alerts.
+For inspiration on how to structure "one-off sign-ups that should never spam you again," the approach used for ebooks and educational freebies in the reusable temp mail playbook translates almost directly to travel newsletters and fare alerts.

 Separate Alerts From Real Tickets